Porsche Macan Electric Review

 You’ll have to look to a used Porche Taycan to get any electric car that handles better, at this price.

-The Macan is, of course, the practical, family Porsche, so this new electric model must live up to the expectations of the family motorist and their dog, too.
-Thankfully, the 480-litre boot is big enough for the Labrador, and the seats fold in a 40/20/40 split rear seats.
-There’s also a huge ‘frunk’ storage area in the nose of the car, which offers 84 litres of space for storying all of your charging cables.
+The Macan is, of course, the practical family Porsche, so this new electric model must live up to the expectations of the family motorist and their dog, too.
+Thankfully, the 480-litre boot is big enough for the Labrador, and the rear seats fold in a 40/20/40 split.
+There’s also a huge ‘frunk’ storage area in the nose of the car, which offers 84-litres of space for storing all of your charging cables.

 There’s also plenty of space in the rear seats, and the swoopy roof doesn’t cut too much into the headroom, so a couple of taller adults will be happy in the back.